razorpay/blade/rfcs/2023-11-08-font-loading-strategy.md

 **Pros:**

 - Since consumers know the final font URL, they can be preloaded
-- Self-hosted so does not require additional DNS connection and thus fonts load faster
+- Self-hosted so does not require additional DNS connection and thus fonts load faster (no preconnect required)

 **Cons:**